 6. Price Point

-Buyers were very price conscious.
+Buyers attending the Las Vegas trade show were very price conscious.
 One reason is because retailers, just like wholesalers, are keeping a very tight control on their expenses.
 The diamond industry, all the way down to the retailers, is experiencing a decline in sales.
 Another reason was that buyers attempted to get the most out of the situation and to see if they could negotiate prices down by another point or two.

 7. Retailers’ Inventory Levels Are High (But Not Necessarily With the Right Goods)